 Power-sharing is the basic spirit of democracy.
 A democratic rule involves sharing of power with those affected by its exercise, and who have to live with its effects.

 The basic principles of power-sharing include:

 (i) Government of different political parties, i.e., a coalition government.

 (iii) Decentralization of power.

-It is a potential tool for solving disputes in the society divided by deep ethnic, cultural or racial differences by giving the parties involved, a wide range of power sharing to ameliorate the tensions through consensus-oriented governance.
+- It is a potential tool for solving disputes in a society divided by deep ethnic, cultural, or racial differences by giving the parties involved, a wide range of power-sharing to ameliorate the tensions through consensus-oriented governance.